There are common areas of the body that weaken after knee surgery.

 Leg press

-This resistance training exercise engages both the quadriceps and buttocks (glutes) by pushing your legs against weights on a leg press machine.
+This resistance training exercise engages both the quadriceps and buttocks (glutes) by pushing your legs against weights on a leg press machine in the gym.

 Both of these muscles are part of the ‘antigravity chain’ which keeps you upright and propels you forward.
 These muscles weaken after knee surgery, so it’s important to strengthen them to get you back to the everyday activities you enjoy.